Ann Sophie: 2012: Time Extended

-2015–present: Eurovision Song Contest and Silver Into Gold
+2015: Eurovision Song Contest and Silver Into Gold

 In 2015, Ann Sophie was revealed as one of the ten undiscovered German artists competing for the wildcard spot in Unser Song für Österreich.
 She performed the song "Jump the Gun" and was selected as the wildcard winner after receiving 24.1% of the vote.
 She competed in Unser Song für Österreich with the songs "Jump the Gun" and "Black Smoke".
-The latter of the two advanced to the final round of voting where it placed as the runner-up behind Andreas Kümmert and his song "Heart of Stone".
-However, Kümmert later declined the opportunity to represent Germany in the Eurovision Song Contest, and Ann Sophie was awarded with the chance to compete and represent her country in the contest to which she accepted.
+The latter of the two advanced to the final round of voting, where it placed as the runner-up behind Andreas Kümmert and his song "Heart of Stone".
+However, Kümmert later declined the opportunity to represent Germany in the Eurovision Song Contest, and Ann Sophie was awarded with the chance to compete and represent her country in the contest, to which she accepted.
 Sophie received very favourable reviews from critics over "Black Smoke".
-She has released her debut studio album Silver into Gold on 24 April 2015, the album features "Black Smoke" this was the lead single for the album and charted successfully in Germany and Austria with chart numbers being within The Top 30 in Germany and Top 60 in Austria.
+She released her debut studio album Silver into Gold, on 24 April 2015.
+The album features "Black Smoke"; this was the lead single for the album and charted successfully in Germany and Austria, with chart numbers being within the Top 30 in Germany and Top 60 in Austria.
 "Black Smoke" was released on 2 March 2015 as a stand-alone single.
-The album also features "Jump The Gun" which Sophie performed at the Semi-final for the Eurovision Song Contest 2015, "Silver Into Gold" was released on iTunes 24 April 2015.
-In the final of the Eurovision Song Contest on 23 May 2015, Ann Sophie scored zero points after the voting, becoming the first German act to do under the modern voting system in place since 1975.
-Sophie was presented in last place despite another country also getting Zero Points because Sophie performed after the other Nul Point scorer.
+The album also features "Jump The Gun", which Sophie performed at the semi-final for the Eurovision Song Contest 2015; "Silver Into Gold" was released on iTunes 24 April 2015.
+In the final of the Eurovision Song Contest on 23 May 2015, Ann Sophie scored zero points after the voting, becoming the first German act to do so under the modern voting system in place since 1975.
+Sophie was presented in last place despite another country also getting zero points because Sophie performed after the other nul point scorer.

+2018–present: Musicals and Under My Skin

+In 2018, Dürmeyer played Gloria and alternating Alex Owen in the tour through Germany, Switzerland, and Austria of the musical Flashdance.
+This was her first performance in a musical.
+Then, from 2019 to 2020, she played Indigo in Cirque Du Soleil Paramour in Hamburg, Germany.
+In 2020 and 2021, Ann Sophie released multiple singles that would later be part of her album Under My Skin.

+From 2021–2022 she was in Flashdance again; this time she played Alex Owen in St. Gallen, Switzerland.
+In 2023, Ann Sophie played a Mata Hari popstar in the musical Mata Hari in Munich, Germany.
+In December of 2023, Ann Sophie released her third album, Under My Skin.

+Then, from 2023–2024 she played Florence Vassy in Chess in Oldenburg, Germany.
+The same year, she played walk-in cover Satine in Moulin Rouge!.
+Later in the year, she played Elsa in Frozen in Stuttgart.
+She would play this role for 2 years.